 The GOP ‘establishment’ bemoans our divided Nation as its Right Wing

-PACS produce political ads designed to frighten and enrage its base.
+PACS produce political ads designed to frighten and a divide the voters.

 Below is a political ad made in the ‘Good Old Days’.

 Donald Trump might remember the ‘I Like Ike’ ad; he was six when the ad came out.

 Hillary Clinton was four.

 The ad was produced by Roy Disney and Citizens for Eisenhower-Nixon.

 Its target audience is the post war working class:

 The ad below was made after the first presidential debate of 2016.